Remarks on Symplectic Geometry

-0.2cm It is well known that each coadjoint orbit is a symplectic manifold.
+\ \ {\it $\textsf{nondegenerate}$ $G$-orbits in $\frak g^*.$} \end{definition} 0.2cm It is well known that each coadjoint orbit is a symplectic manifold.
 We will state this fact in detail.
 For the present time being, we fix an element $F$ of $\frak g^*$ once and for all.
 We consider the alternating $\BR$-bilinear form ${\bold B}_F$ on $\frak g$ defined by

 where ${\rm ad}^*_{\frak g} : {\frak g} \longrightarrow \text{End}({\frak g}^*)$ denotes the differential of the coadjoint representation ${\rm Ad}^*_G : G \lrt GL({\frak g}^*).$ More precisely, if $F=F(a,b,c),\; X=X(\alpha,\beta,\gamma),\;\text{and}\; Y=X(\delta,\epsilon,\xi),$ then